5 Unexpected Things We Learned in Hanoi

 How common is English in Hanoi?

 English is widely spoken in tourist areas, coffee shops, and hotels, but much less so in residential neighborhoods.
-Simple gestures, photos, and Google Maps help a lot.
+Simple gestures, photos, Google Maps, and Google Translate help a lot.

 Where can I try egg coffee?